m-r-v-n/pit-optimisation/README.md

 # pit-optimisation

-## The block model needs to have the following data:
+## The block model csv file needs to have the following data:

     • index – Unique identifier for each block.
 Must be sequential and start at 1
     • x – X coordinate of the block centroid